Constitution of 3 May 1791: Aftermath: war and the final two Partitions

 For a year and a half, Polish patriots waited while planning an insurrection.
 On 24 March 1794 in Kraków, Tadeusz Kościuszko declared what has come to be known as the Kościuszko Uprising.
 On 7 May, he issued the Proclamation of Połaniec (Uniwersał Połaniecki), granting freedom to the peasants and ownership of land to all who fought in the insurrection.
 Revolutionary tribunals administered summary justice to those deemed traitors to the Commonwealth.
-After initial victories at the Battle of Racławice (4 April), the capture of Warsaw (18 April) and the Wilno (22 April)—the Uprising was crushed when the forces of Russia, Austria and Prussia joined in a military intervention.
-Historians consider the Uprising's defeat to have been a foregone conclusion in face of the superiority in numbers and resources of the three invading powers.
+After initial victories at the Battle of Racławice (4 April), the capture of Warsaw (18 April) and the Wilno (22 April) — the Uprising was crushed when the forces of Russia, Austria and Prussia joined in a military intervention.
+Historians consider the Uprising's defeat to have been a foregone conclusion in the face of the superiority in numbers and resources of the three invading powers.
 The defeat of Kościuszko's forces led in 1795 to the third and final partition of the Commonwealth.

 Legacy

 Historic importance

 Ruined chapel containing cornerstone for Temple of Divine Providence, laid 3 May 1792 by King Stanisław August Poniatowski and his brother, the Catholic Primate of Poland Michał Jerzy Poniatowski, to commemorate the Constitution of 3 May 1791.
-Work on Temple had only begun when Poland was invaded by Russian Imperial Army.
-Chapel is now within Warsaw University Botanical Garden.
+Work on the Temple had only begun when Poland was invaded by the Russian Imperial Army.
+Chapel is now within the Warsaw University Botanical Garden.

-The Constitution of 3 May 1791 has been both idealized, and criticized for either not going far enough or being too radical.
+The Constitution of 3 May 1791 has been both idealised and criticised for either not going far enough or being too radical.
 As its provisions remained in force for only 18 months and 3 weeks, its influence was, in any case, limited.
-However, for generations, the memory of the Constitution—recognized by political scientists as a progressive document for its time—helped keep alive Polish aspirations for an independent and just society, and continued to inform the efforts of its authors' descendants.
+However, for generations, the memory of the Constitution — recognised by political scientists as a progressive document for its time — helped keep alive Polish aspirations for an independent and just society, and continued to inform the efforts of its authors' descendants.
 Bronisław Dembiński, a Polish constitutional scholar, wrote a century later that "The miracle of the Constitution did not save the state but did save the nation."
-In Poland the Constitution is mythologized and viewed as a national symbol and as the culmination of the Enlightenment in Polish history and culture.
+In Poland, the Constitution is mythologized and viewed as a national symbol and as the culmination of the Enlightenment in Polish history and culture.
 In the words of two of its authors, Ignacy Potocki and Hugo Kołłątaj, it was "the last will and testament of the expiring Homeland."
 (Note: Piotr Machnikowski renders the Polish "Ojczyzna" as "Fatherland".
 The "literal" English translation of "ojczyzna" is indeed "fatherland": both these words are calques of the Latin "patria", which itself derives from the Latin "pater" ("father").
 The English translation of the Constitution of 3 May 1791, by Christopher Kasparek, reproduced in Wikisource (e.g. at the end of section II, "The Landed Nobility") renders "ojczyzna" as "country", which is the usual English-language equivalent of the expression.
 In this particular context, "Homeland" may be the most natural rendering.)
 Since Poland's recovery of independence in 1918, the 3 May anniversary of the Constitution's adoption has been observed as the country's most important civil holiday.